Cardi B. Mourns Loss Of Super Fan Who Died Of Cancer

-Cardi B. is mourning the tragic loss of her super fan Alaysia Crockett.
+Cardi B. is mourning the tragic loss of her super fan, Alaysia Crockett.
 According to The Jasmine Brand, on Monday, March 18, Cardi B. took to Instagram to share details about her encounter with Alaysia prior to her untimely death.
-The “I Like It” rapper shared a photo of herself with Alaysia when they met.
-She began her post offering condolences to Alaysia’s family.
+The “I Like It” rapper shared a photo of herself meeting with Alaysia.
+She began her post by offering condolences to Alaysia’s family.

 “This makes me so sad.
 RIPbaby girl.
-My condolence to her wonderful parents and family.”
+My condolence [sic] to her wonderful parents and family.”

 Cardi B. went on to recall the day she met Alaysia.
-The famed rapper admitted the young girl was physically weak yet strong in spirit.
+The famed rapper admitted the young girl was physically weak, yet strong in spirit.
 Despite her condition, she was happy to have the opportunity to meet her favorite rapper.

-“When I met this young lady I literally had to hold her and put her against my body cause she couldn’t barely stand yet she was sooo happy in a great spirit and her make up on super fleek,” Cardi said when sharing a photo she took with Alaysia.
+“When I met this young lady I literally had to hold her and put her against my body cause she couldn’t [sic] barely stand yet she was sooo happy in a great spirit and her make up on super fleek,” Cardi wrote when sharing a photo she took with Alaysia.
 “Her parents were so happy.
-Heaven gained the prettiest angel your not in pain anymore [sic].”
+Heaven gained the prettiest angel your [sic] not in pain anymore [sic].”

-Cardi B. concluded with a colorful remark saying, “F**k cancer.”
-You can check out Cardi B.’s post by clicking here.
+Cardi B. concluded the Instagram post with a colorful remark, writing “F**k cancer.”

 View this post on Instagram